tyfon7/UIFixes/README.md

 -   Weapons can grow left or up, not just right and down
 -   Enable zooming with mousewheel
 -   Skip needless unsaved changes warnings when not actually closing the screen
+-   ✨ Saving the current preset is now one-click; you don't have to confirm the name.
+That's what Save As... is for.

 #### Hideout